 When you scan, fax or even photograph a contract, you create an image of that contract that word processors and analysis tools can't read, edit, or analyze.
 OCR tools can convert these images into regular document files that you can redline, copy and paste from, or merge with other files.

 While the built-in OCR tools for solutions like Google Drive and Adobe Document Cloud are more accurate than free OCR tools, even the name brands can struggle to recognize legal-centric terms in scanned text.
 These solutions combine modern spelling and grammar-check functionality with OCR algorithms to try and "guess" a scanned word when the image is poor.
-Given how rarefied legal terminology can seem compared to common vernacular, words like indemnity can become identity and admissible can become admission far too often.
-(To say nothing of semicolons that become commas, and vice versa.)
+Given how rarefied legal terminology can seem compared to common vernacular, words like indemnity can become identity, and admissible can become admission far too often.
+(And we haven't even discussed how many times semicolons become commas and vice versa.)

 There are specialized legal OCR tools designed to avoid these mistakes, but most of these (very expensive) tools don't integrate with contract management solutions, creating a great deal of manual work converting images to text files, which are then manually loaded into your contract repository for analysis.